Marketing data management

 B2B marketing teams invest a significant portion of their budget into digital ads spread across multiple platforms (Google, Bing, YouTube, Facebook, LinkedIn, and X).
 This fragmentation makes unified campaign analysis challenging.
 With Snowflake and Data Integration, you can centralize data pipelines, automate transformations, and build dashboards to analyze marketing performance efficiently.

-This guide walks through the end-to-end process of building a cross-channel ads analytics solution using Data Integration and Snowflake.
+You can build a cross-channel ads analytics solution using Data Integration and Snowflake.

 Prerequisites